katalyticIT/liblogtap/Readme.md

 or access or changes needed are way to bureaucratic.

-Another use case would be to provide central logging to an existing sink like elastic, flume or hbase, using a customized image with fluentd or similar to enrich and gather the tapped data.
+Another use case would be to provide central logging to an existing sink like elastic, flume or hbase, using a sidecar running a customized image with fluentd or similar to gather and maybe enrich the tapped data before sending it to a central sink.

 This library puts you back in control, allowing you to decide for yourself how and where you want to use the logs, regardless of whether it's a